Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_RP2350/XIAO-RP2350-with-SDK.md

 last_update:
     date: 2024-08-06T09:04:18.916Z
     author: Spencer
-draft: true
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 ## Introduction

-The Pico SDK is an extensive software development kit specifically tailored for the Raspberry Pi RP-family microcontrollers, notably powering the XIAO RP2350 board.
-It encompasses a broad array of libraries and tools designed to support the creation of sophisticated applications.
-This SDK caters to both novice enthusiasts and seasoned professionals aiming to exploit the robust capabilities of the RP2350 microcontroller in diverse projects.
+The Pico SDK represents a comprehensive software development kit tailored for the Raspberry Pi RP-family of microcontrollers, with a particular focus on the XIAO RP2350 board.
+This SDK incorporates a wide range of libraries and tools designed to facilitate the development of advanced applications, serving both novice enthusiasts and experienced professionals.
+The SDK functions as a foundational platform for exploiting the extensive capabilities of the RP2350 microcontroller across various projects.

-The Pico SDK is your starting point for developing projects on the XIAO RP2350.
-This section explains what the SDK is and provides step-by-step setup instructions.

-## Prerequisite 📃
+## Prerequisites

-Prior to commencing the SDK Programming on XIAO RP2350, the following equipment are required:
+Before initiating SDK programming on the XIAO RP2350, the following equipment is required:

-- A USB Type-C cable.
+- A USB Type-C cable
-- The XIAO RP2350 board.
+- The XIAO RP2350 board
-- A personal computer equipped with a Linux/Unix operating system.
+- A personal computer equipped with a Linux/Unix operating system

 :::caution Attention

-This documentation primarily addresses development under a Linux environment (Ubuntu 22.04).
-Windows users are directed to consult the following resource for compatible setup instructions: [Raspberry Pi Pico Setup on Windows](https://github.com/raspberrypi/pico-setup-windows).
+This documentation predominantly addresses development under a Linux environment.
+Windows users are advised to consult the following resource for compatible setup instructions: [Raspberry Pi Pico Setup on Windows](https://github.com/raspberrypi/pico-setup-windows).

 :::